LucaSavarese104/cis4400NYCRestaurants/README.md

 # **cis4400NYCRestaurants**

-**Exploring the Relationship Between NYC Restaurant Inspections and Yelp Ratings**
+The project addresses the correlation between NYC restaurant health violations and Yelp ratings.
+By analyzing this relationship, it provides actionable insights for stakeholders to improve health compliance and customer satisfaction.

 ---